-Coles admits to underpaying managers in its supermarkets and liquor stores by $20 million over the past six years.
+Coles admits it underpaid managers in its supermarkets and liquor stores by $20 million over the past six years.

 Coles admits underpaying managers after review

-Coles revealed it underpaid 1150 of its team members as a result of differences between their remuneration in contrast to the Award.
+Coles revealed it underpaid 1150 of its team members as a result of differences between their remuneration compared to the Award.

-The supermarket giant commenced a review after Woolwoths admitted to underpaying staff $300 million last year.
+The supermarket giant commenced a review after rival supermarket Woolwoths admitted to underpaying staff $300 million last year.

 “We are working at pace with a team of external experts to finalise our review.

 “Once completed we will contact all affected team members, both current and former, to remediate any identified differences in full.

 “Coles has implemented steps to improve our systems and processes.”

 Unions says full scale of the wage theft is much higher

 Retail and Fast Food Workers Union secretary, Josh Cullinan, believes the underpayments are much higher than the supermarket suggests.